AG741/password-manager/README.md

 Donations
 =========
-You can send donations to the following bitcoin adress: 19KXWjUZnNPatoMZoRiFMzJFWA7mxBRPX5
+You can send donations to the following bitcoin address: 19KXWjUZnNPatoMZoRiFMzJFWA7mxBRPX5